 SUB-INTERN

-This course may have additional credentialing requirements for the Omaha Veteran's Affairs Hospital.
 This is primarily an outpatient rotation, but students will also participate in the inpatient consult educational activities.
 There are no student call requirements.
 Students will see patients in faculty ambulatory clinics at UNMC and the VA Hospital's Ambulatory Care Clinic.
 Our educational focus is on the diagnosis and management of rheumatic disease in a diverse mix of adult patients.
 Common diseases encountered are rheumatoid arthritis, osteoarthritis, lupus, myositis, scleroderma, gout and vasculitis.
 Students are required to participate in didactic lectures and case conferences.
-Course Administrator: Karla Mace, 402-559-7792.
+Rotation information will be sent out to students prior to the start of the rotation.
+This rotation will count towards IMED CST Outpatient Requirements.
 Rotations Offered: Each 4 weeks.

 Typically Offered: FALL/SPR